SF-TAP/SF-TAP.github.io/_posts/2015-11-21-install-cell-incubator.markdown

 ## Build netmap Enabled Kernel

 First of all, you need build netmap enabled kernel to use SF-TAP cell incubator.
-Edit kernel config as follows to build the kernel.
+Edit the kernel config as follows to build the kernel.

     # cd /usr/src/sys/amd64/conf
     # cp GENERIC GENERIC.netmap